Petro Mohyla: Legacy

 Petro Mohyla died in 1647, on the eve of the Khmelnytsky Uprising.
 In his testament, he instructed that all Ruthenian people be literate and all his property be given to the Mohyla collegium, which for nearly two centuries remained the only higher education establishment in the Orthodox world.
 The school became an important scientific, educational, cultural, and spiritual center of the Orthodox world, especially Ukraine, Belarus and Russia.
 Its graduates propagated ideas of humanism and national self-determination.
 After the Cossack Hetmanate came under Russian rule, its graduates helped Nikon to introduce the Ukrainian Orthodox faith to Russians to have the common faith in Ukraine, Belarus, and Russia.
 Many of its graduates pursued their careers in Western Europe, but many traveled around the countryside and taught in villages and towns.
 According to the Christian Arab scholar Paul of Aleppo, who in 1655 traveled through Ukraine to Moscow, "Even villagers in Ukraine can read and write … and village priests consider it their duty to instruct orphans and not let them run in the streets as vagabonds."

 Thus, Petro Mohyla is credited with laying the foundation for a cultural epoch which historians call the Mohyla period.
 One of the attributes of this epoch was book publication.
 Despite the political instability in Ukraine in the late 1600s, it had 13 printing presses, of which 9 were Ukrainian, 3 Polish, and 1 Jewish.
 The output of these presses was not only of a religious nature.
 For example, in 1679 the press in Novhorod-Siverski put out over 3,000 copies of various textbooks for elementary schools.
 This was a tremendous achievement due in part to Mohyla's efforts to spread literacy among all social groups.
+However, following the Annexation of the Metropolis of Kyiv by the Moscow Patriarchate, bookprinting in Ukrainian lands was put under strict supervision of the Patriarch of Moscow, and in 1690 an anathema was laid by the Russian Orthodox Church on books issed by Mohyla and other notable authors from Kyiv.